 Ferrer absorbed Spherium Biomed, controlling the company’s pipeline, and the Uriach family once again holds 100% of Palau Pharma, which specializes in prescription drugs.
 Aerie Pharma acquired the start-up Avizorex Pharma, which specializes in ophthalmology, and Tibidabo Ventures acquired Abac Therapeutics, which specializes in antibiotics.
 Additionally, Palex has grown even more by purchasing Madrid-based Bemascé and Atrys Health closed the deal to acquire the Medical Institute for Radiation Oncology.
 In the hospital arena, the HM Group acquired the Hospital de Nens de Barcelona for €10 million.

 This year, we’ve read about advances in the pipeline of companies in the BioRegion of Catalonia.
 The most recent: Grifols completed its study on Alzheimer and is nearing commercialization of the therapy.

-Plus, this year Oryzon Genomics presented preliminary findings from its phase II trials on the drug iadademstat to treat relapsed small-cell lung cancer and also promising preliminary results from the phase II clinical trial ALICE on iadademstat to treat acute myeloid leukemia.
-Minoryx announced that the first patient has been dosed with its lead candidate, leriglitazone (MIN-102), in the phase 2 FRAMES clinical trial in Friedreich’s Ataxia.
+Plus, this year Oryzon Genomics presented preliminary findings from its phase II trials on the drug iadademstat to treat relapsed small-cell lung cancer and also promising preliminary results from the phase II clinical trial ALICE on iadademstat to treat acute myeloid leukemia, and the phase II clinical trial with leriglitazona to treat Friedreich Ataxia.

 You can find a summary of the therapies in clinical trials at start-ups in the BioRegion of Catalonia in this post prepared by Biocat.
 This is also a good time to remember that Catalonia is among the top 10 in Europe in terms of participation in clinical trials and among the top 20 in the world.